craftcms/docs/docs/commerce/1.x/docs/products-fields.md

 {% set products = entry.productsFieldHandle %}
 ```

-That will give you an ElementCriteriaModel object, prepped to output all of the selected roductsp for the given field.
+That will give you an ElementCriteriaModel object, prepped to output all of the selected products for the given field.
 In other words, the line above is really just a shortcut for this:

 ```twig
 {% set products = craft.commerce.products({